gopteran/nest/content/docs/getting-started.md

 ---
-title: "Getting Started"
+title: 'Getting Started'
 date: 2024-01-15
 draft: false
-summary: "Quick start guide to get up and running with the Gopteran ecosystem"
+summary: 'Quick start guide to get up and running with the Gopteran ecosystem'
-tags: ["getting-started", "setup", "installation", "quickstart"]
+tags: ['getting-started', 'setup', 'installation', 'quickstart']
-categories: ["Documentation"]
+categories: ['Documentation']
 weight: 1
 ---

 ## Welcome to Gopteran

 Gopteran is a comprehensive infrastructure management ecosystem designed for flight and precision.
 This guide will help you get started with the core components and understand how they work together.

 ## Overview of Components

 The Gopteran ecosystem consists of six main components:

 ### Core Infrastructure

-- **[Carina](/docs/carina)** - Backend core providing authentication, API orchestration, and resource management
+- **[Carina](/docs/carina)** - Backend core providing authentication, API
+  orchestration, and resource management
-- **[Aerie](/docs/aerie)** - Fullstack control panel combining frontend and backend management
+- **[Aerie](/docs/aerie)** - Fullstack control panel combining frontend and
+  backend management

 ### User Interfaces

-- **[Ventus](/docs/ventus)** - Frontend framework built with SvelteKit for infrastructure management
+- **[Ventus](/docs/ventus)** - Frontend framework built with SvelteKit for
+  infrastructure management
-- **[Remora](/docs/remora)** - CLI agent/daemon for lightweight server-side operations
+- **[Remora](/docs/remora)** - CLI agent/daemon for lightweight server-side
+  operations

 ### Community & Documentation

-- **[Avis](/docs/avis)** - Discord bot for community communication and automation
+- **[Avis](/docs/avis)** - Discord bot for community communication and
+  automation
-- **[Nest](/docs/nest)** - Documentation hub (this site) for centralized knowledge
+- **[Nest](/docs/nest)** - Documentation hub (this site) for centralized
+  knowledge

 ## Quick Start